the Greater Miami

 Click photos to enlarge

 Above: Gears, dog teeth, shift rods, forks, sleeves and bearings are being inspected in this transmission rebuild.
 If any anomaly is found, it's photo-recorded and immediately text-sent to the owner.
-I'll call to comment on what is found unless that customer has a standing order for me to make repairs as required.
+Comments on what is found is always provided an owner unless that owner has a standing order for GP to progress with repairs as found status calls for.